sreejithsiju/sreejithsiju.github.io/_pages/about.md

     <p>3725 Norriswood Ave</p>
     <p>Memphis, TN 38152</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently a Postdoctoral Fellow in the Department of Mathematics at the University of Memphis.
-Prior to this, I held  NBHM- Postdoctoral Fellowship at the Indian Statistical Institute (ISI) Bangalore, where I was mentored by Prof. Jaydeb Sarkar.
+I am currently a Postdoctoral Fellow in the <a href='https://www.memphis.edu/msci/'>Department of Mathematics at the University of Memphis</a>.
+Prior to this, I held  NBHM- Postdoctoral Fellowship at the  <a href='https://www.isibang.ac.in/~statmath/'>Indian Statistical Institute (ISI) Bangalore</a>, where I was mentored by <a href='https://www.isibang.ac.in/~jay/'>Prof. Jaydeb Sarkar</a>.

-I completed my Ph.D. in Mathematics from the Indian Institute of Technology (IIT) Palakkad under the supervision of Dr. C. R. Jayanarayanan.
-My doctoral research focused on Approximation Problems in the Space of Compact Operators, my thesis can be found here.
+I completed my Ph.D. in Mathematics from the <a href='https://iitpkd.ac.in/mathematics'>Indian Institute of Technology (IIT) Palakkad<\a> under the supervision of <a href='https://iitpkd.ac.in/people/crjayan'>Dr. C. R. Jayanarayanan<\a>.
+My doctoral research focused on Approximation Problems in the Space of Compact Operators, my thesis can be found <a href=''>here<\a>.

 My current research interests lie in Geometry of Banach spaces, M-ideals, function spaces and related areas in functional analysis.